If you

 keg fridge.) or 1/4 Barrel (7.75 gallons @ aprox.

 80 lbs.) sizes.
-My chest freezer in only 16"
+Most chest freezer are 18"+

 (internal) deep.
 MOLSON kegs are 17" and others